bterwijn/invocation_tree/README.md

 # Mutability #

-Lets revisit the permutation problem but now using mutable type `list` to represent a permutation instead of a immutable type `str`.
+Lets revisit the permutation problem but now using mutable type `list` to represent a permutation instead of immutable type `str`.
 This can be done in two ways.
 The first way is to use the `+` list concatenation operator that creates a new list each time so this is slow:

 ```python
 def permutations(elements, perm, n):